adonley/spring-cloud-function-template/README.md

     * lambda-log4j
 * docker / docker-compose

-I left out a logging configuration.

 ### Installing / Running
 ```
 docker-compose up
 ```
-and then wait a while.
+and then wait a while, ~1-2 minutes right now.

 #### or
 (untested)